What Is a Pt100 RTD Sensor?

 The RTD probe classes determine the accuracy of the Pt100 probe at different temperatures and the temperature range for which this accuracy is valid.
 These are called tolerance classes.

-In the IEC classes, there is now a distinction between thin-film and wire RTD probes as to the temperature range where the accuracy is valid.
+In the IEC classes, there is now a distinction between thin-film and wire RTD probes regarding the temperature range where the accuracy is valid.
 This accuracy is called tolerance.

 Here are the classes for RTD thermometers.